apache/pekko/akka-docs/src/main/paradox/stream/operators/PubSub/source.md

 # PubSub.source

-A source that will subscribe to a @apidoc[akka.actor.typed.pubsub.Topic$] and stream messages published to the topic.
+A source that will subscribe to a @apidoc[actor.typed.pubsub.Topic$] and stream messages published to the topic.

 @ref[Actor interop operators](../index.md#actor-interop-operators)